 Shan Yu:The soldier from the mountains.

-Important Haircut: Part of Mulan's soldier transformation is to cut her long hair she can more easily pass for a man.
+Important Haircut: Part of Mulan's soldier transformation is to cut her long hair so that she can more easily pass for a man.

 Instant Roast: Shan Yu's falcon was intimidating... until Mushu barbecued it to look more like a comical chicken.
 It even appears headless for a moment, as it had tucked it into its neck.
 A few scenes later, Mushu rides the same deformed bird.